strawlab/cgkit1/README.md

 This is a fork of Matthias Bass's python-cgkit v1.2.0.

-It has been updated to be compatible with Python 2 and 3 and has the renderman and noise generation code removed.
+It has been updated to be compatible with Python 3 and has the renderman and noise generation code removed.

 <hr>
 Python Computer Graphics Kit v1.2.0